 If a sexually transmitted infection is the cause then you should not have sex until treatment and follow-up have been completed.
 Sexual partners of men with epididymo-orchitis caused by a sexually transmitted infection may also need antibiotic treatment.

 Antibiotics do not kill viruses and they are not needed if a viral infection is the cause - for example, mumps.

 You may find that supporting underwear helps to ease the pain.
-Painkillers and ice packs will also ease the pain.
+Painkillers and ice packs (never apply ice directly to your skin) will also ease the pain.

 Are there any complications from epididymo-orchitis?

-Most people recover fully and complications are uncommon.
+Most people recover fully from epididymo-orchitis and complications are uncommon.
 Possible complications include:

 - A collection of pus due to infection (an abscess) occasionally develops in the scrotum.
 This may need a small operation to drain the pus.

 - Reduced fertility in the affected testicle (testis), especially in cases caused by the mumps virus.